-Any employee who is asked by an Elected Member to provide assistance with a matter which is clearly party political, or which does not have a clear link with the work of the Council, should politely refuse and explain that the matter has to be referred to the line manager.
+Any employee who is asked by an Elected Member to provide assistance with a matter which is clearly party political, or which does not have a clear link with the work of the Council, should politely refuse and explain that the matter has to be referred to their line manager.

-Some employees will have a close working relationship with Elected Members of the majority group(s) which form the administration of the Council.
+It is acknowledged that some employees will have a close working relationship with Elected members depending on the Elected Members role and responsibilities within the Council.

 Political groups may seek advice from employees in which case the following procedure should be adopted:

-- The office bearers of the political group should contact the Chief Executive and outline the type of advice they are seeking. - The Chief Executive will decide whether attendance at the meeting is appropriate and which employee(s) should attend. - Once the employee has given advice to the group, he/she must leave the meeting before any decision is made. - Strict confidentiality must be observed by the employee.
+- The office bearers of the political group should contact the Chief Executive and outline the type of advice they are seeking. - The Chief Executive will decide whether attendance at the meeting is appropriate and which employee(s) should attend. - Once the employee has given advice to the group, they must leave the meeting before any decision is made. - Strict confidentiality must be observed by the employee.
 The discussion in one political group must not be revealed to another.

-8. Conflict of Interest
+8. Conflict of interest

-8.1 Private Interests
+8.1 Private interests